 G.A.L.R.O Limited had a statement of purpose in place that outlined the service and facilities provided in this designated centre.
 This document highlighted that Island House is a residential centre which can facilitate up to six adults on a full time basis, both male and female and who present with Autism and/or intellectual disabilities.
 The house is a large two storey detached house with an adjacent self contained apartment.
 It is located in a small town in Co.
 Kildare.
 The house consists of two large sitting rooms with a quiet room, large open plan kitchen, separate utility room and store room.
 Each of the residents have their own bedroom.
 In the main house, there are three bedrooms downstairs, one of which has an en-suite.
 There is a ground floor wet room.
 Upstairs there are two bedrooms, a bathroom, a store room and a staff office.
 Outside there is a garden and patio area.
+The self contained apartment has its own enclosed patio and garden area.
 The person in charge is in a full time position and is not responsible for any other centre.
-She is supported by a deputy and a core team of staff including social care workers and support workers.
+She is supported by a data administrator, a lead staff member on each shift and a core team of staff including social care workers and support workers.